Section Three: Getting Through

 Ensemble Auditions

-Students in the Bachelor of Music Education program are required to participate in five semesters of large ensemble and two semesters of small ensemble.
-The large instrumental ensemble requirement will be met through participation in wind ensemble, symphonic band, and orchestra as assigned by the ensemble directors; keyboard and voice majors will elect Concert Choir.
-Those pursuing instrumental certification are also required to participate in one semester of marching band.
+Students in the Bachelor of Music, PreK-12 Music Education program are required to participate in five semesters of large ensemble and two semesters of small ensemble.
+The large instrumental ensemble requirement will be met through participation in ODU Wind Ensemble or the ODU Symphony Orchestra; vocalists will elect Concert Choir.
+Those woodwind, brass, and percussion students pursuing instrumental certification are also required to participate in one semester of marching band.

-Students in the Bachelor of Music in Performance program, with the exception of keyboard majors, are required to participate in fours semesters of large ensemble and four semesters of small ensemble.
-Keyboard majors have a six semester requirement, two of which must be in large ensemble and two in small ensemble.
+Students in the Bachelor of Music in Performance program, with the exception of keyboard majors, are required to participate in seven semesters of large ensemble and four semesters of small ensemble.
+Keyboard, harpsichord, organ, and guitar majors will have a seven-semester requirement, of which at least two should be in a large ensemble.

 Students in the Bachelor of Music in Composition program are required to participate in three semesters of large ensemble and two semesters of small ensemble.

 Students in the Bachelor of Music Sound Recording Technology program are required to participate in seven semesters of ensemble.
-These can be either large or small ensembles.
+At least two semesters should be large ensemble and the remaining five semesters can be either large or small ensembles.

 All courses of study leading to the Bachelor of Music degree have specific piano requirements.
 Unless otherwise specified by the program of study, students may fulfill piano requirements by taking MUSC 101-102 courses (piano class), enrolling in Applied Music courses at the half-hour, hour, or performance level, or by attempting to receive Advanced Placement credit.
 Students seeking Advanced Placement credit should refer to the Piano Placement section of the Handbook.